GunnarGriese/gunnargriese.github.io/_posts/2023-09-26-ga4-data-redaction.md

 Other data points like IP addrsses and user-agents might require further treatment as well.
 Furthermore, the usage of Google Signals might be questionable in some cases.

 With GA4, you're empowered with Regional Data Controls that allow you to define the specificity of location and device data you collect from your website users.
 Opting to disable this collection ensures that city-level location insights (derived from IP addresses) and certain device metadata (dervied from user-agent headers) are redacted even before they reach GA4's servers.
-For a deeper dive into these controls, visit the official documentation on (Regional Controls & Google Signals)[https://support.google.com/analytics/answer/12017362?hl=en#:~:text=analytics.google.com-,Regional%20controls,-Google%20signals].
+For a deeper dive into these controls, visit the official documentation on [Regional Controls & Google Signals](https://support.google.com/analytics/answer/12017362?hl=en#:~:text=analytics.google.com-,Regional%20controls,-Google%20signals).

 Moreover, GA4 offers advanced configurations, both in gtag.js & GTM web, to fine-tune ad personalization: `allow_google_signals` & `allow_ad_personalization_signals`.